jgoggles/snf/src/content/19-05-18-jon-gray-swing.md

 he makes an out 91% of the time he tries his best to get a hit.
 The situation was not as good in reality as it might seem on paper for the Rockies.

-Making matters worse, with the bases loaded, there are multiple opportunities in which an inning-ending double play can be manufactured if Jon happened to put the ball in play.
+Making matters worse, with the bases loaded there are multiple opportunities in which an inning-ending double play can be manufactured if Jon happened to put the ball in play.
 Home-to-first, second-to-first, third-to-second, third-to-first, that's four right there and there has to be at least like